kunhwiko/concepts/systems/security.md

 Step 1) Client initiates a TCP handshake with the remote server, which should be listening on port 22.
 Step 2) Server sends a public key to verify authenticity along with a list of supported encryption protocols.
-Step 3) Client agrees on an encryption protocol and the connection is started.
+Step 3) Client agrees on an encryption protocol that it can support and the connection is started.
-Step 4) Client and server use a key exchange algorithm to create a symmetrical key to encrypt data.
+Step 4) Client and server use a key exchange algorithm (i.e. Diffie–Hellman) to create a symmetric key to encrypt data.
+        Public keys and private keys of both the client and the server are involved to compute the symmetric key.
-Step 5) Client authenticates to the server through a username and password, which is encrypted with the symmetric key.
+Step 5) Client sends credentials that are encrypted with the symmetric key to the server for authentication.
 ```

 ### TLS